-Since 2014, California implemented multiple program changes and expansions to cover large numbers of uninsured Californians:
+Since 2014, California implemented multiple program changes and expansions, bringing millions of uninsured Californians into coverage, including:

 - Medicaid (Medi-Cal) expansion.
-California expanded eligibility for Medicaid (Medi-Cal), streamlined eligibility and enrollment processes and, in 2016, implemented a state-funded Medi-Cal program to cover all children regardless of immigration status.
+California expanded eligibility for Medi-Cal (California's Medicaid program), streamlined eligibility and enrollment processes and, in 2016, implemented a state-funded Medi-Cal program to cover all children regardless of immigration status.
 Between 2014 and 2017, Medi-Cal enrollment increased from 7.3 million to 13.3 million.
-For more information on the changes to Medi-Cal eligibility, see ITUP fact sheet, "The ACA and Medi-Cal: What's at Stake?" - ACA Marketplace.
-California implemented the first state-based ACA exchange in the country, offering individual coverage choices and federal assistance to help pay premiums and out-ofpocket costs for low-income Californians.
-Covered California enrolled 1.4 million in the first year and enrollment has remained steady through 2018. - Statewide and local outreach and enrollment assistance.
-Covered California partnered with state and local agencies, providers and advocates around the state in an extensive outreach and media effort educating Californians about new coverage opportunities, both public and private.
+For more information on the changes to Medi-Cal eligibility, see the ITUP fact sheet, "The ACA and Medi-Cal: What's at Stake?" - ACA Marketplace.
+California implemented the first state-based ACA exchange in the country, offering individual coverage choices and federal assistance to help pay premiums and out-of-pocket costs for low-income Californians.
+Covered California enrolled 1.4 million in the first year and enrollment has remained relatively steady through 2018. - Statewide and local outreach and enrollment assistance.
+Covered California partnered with state and local agencies, providers and advocates around the state in an extensive outreach, media and application assistance effort educating Californians about new coverage opportunities and helping them to enroll.

-^{} Revision Note: This Revised Fact Sheet incorporates the most recent data from the National Health Interview Survey released by the Centers for Disease Control and Prevention in February 2018 and from the California Health Interview Survey released by the UCLA Center for Health Policy Research in October 2017.
+\ Revision Note: This revised Fact Sheet incorporates the most recent data from the National Health Interview Survey released by the Centers for Disease Control and Prevention in February 2018 and from the California Health Interview Survey released by the UCLA Center for Health Policy Research in October 2017.